ollo69/ha-smartthinq-sensors/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+If possible attach the JSON info file for your devices.

 **Expected behavior**
 If applicable, a clear and concise description of what you expected to happen.